Post-Earnings Drift Across 14 Markets: A Global Event Study

 - What the Data Shows

-- The Emerging vs Developed Split
+- The Asia-Pacific vs Major Developed Split

-- Taiwan: Strong Quintile Spread, Miss-Dominated Signal
+- Taiwan: Widest Quintile Spread, Miss-Dominated Signal

 - How We Handled Exchange Selection